keaganluttrell/watchlist/README.md

 ## About

 * This app uses an The Movie Database (TMDB) API allows users to search, watch trailers, and save their favorite films.
-* It is a full stack application that uses MySQL to persist user lists, and the users last search
+* It is a full stack application that uses React, Express and MySQL.

 ## Installation